jonstipe/number-polyfill/README.md

 A default CSS file is provided.
 You may edit this file to style the buttons to make them look the way you want.

+## Manual usage

+The script can also be called manually as a jQuery plugin for elements dynamically generated through script.
+Simply call the `.inputNumber()` method on any jQuery object containing one or more `<input type="number">` elements.

 ## Dependencies

 This script requires jQuery[http://jquery.com/].